nadireag/machine-learning-challenge/README.md

 * Using GridSearchCV to tune the model's parameters, and changing `C` values, and increasing the number of iterations `max_iter` didn't improve scores.

 As a result, the two models `SVM` and `LogisticRegression` didn't have any significant difference between them for this data, even hyperparameters tuning didn't help the differentiate the models.
+We can say `SVM model` performs sligtly better.